top of page

 Experience has shown that the campaign has paid off.
 A lunch-and-learn session for those interested in nursing careers drew a crowd of a hundred employees from diverse roles.
 That was a lightbulb moment for Director of External Partnerships Mandee Polonsky; the high attendance highlighted a need for clear guidance on educational options and career growth.

-Northwestern is not the only healthcare organization in Cook County calling attention to its expansive talent strategy.
+Northwestern is not the only healthcare organization in Cook County that is calling attention to its expansive talent strategy.
 Advocate Aurora Health has carved out resources for innovative talent management that highlight opportunities for entry level candidates as well as current employees.

 “Our office contains a Center of Excellence that specializes in workforce development.
 We use a two part method to fill the pipeline: Outside-In and Inside-Up.
-For the Outside-In approach, we work with non-ready job seekers helping them to gain the soft and/or hard skills necessary for positions within our organization.
+For the Outside-In approach, we work with non-ready job seekers, helping them to gain the soft and/or hard skills necessary for positions within our organization.
 By doing so, we are building platforms for historically marginalized populations, ensuring that they have access to healthcare positions, placing emphasis on those who are residents of the communities that we serve.
 The second method is the Inside-Up approach, where we work with our frontline team members to move from entry level jobs into middle skill and advanced skill careers within the organization.”
 Jerry Baake, former Manager of Workforce Development, Advocate Aurora Health

 Unique, branded programs call attention to opportunities for not only current employees, but also candidates considering a role with your organization.
 Rewarding and transparent career paths make employment at your organization more attractive.

 How to do it?
 Sometimes, expansive talent programs need a hero behind the scenes.
-Northwestern Medicine added a Recruitment and Community Services Manager to its team, to address staffing gaps and give the hiring process a makeover.
+Northwestern Medicine added a Recruitment and Community Services Manager to its team to address staffing gaps and give the hiring process a makeover.
 The additional team capacity enabled the organization to engage with a broader array of partners and communities.

 Provide Leadership